softwaremmm/competitivemapping_pipeline/readme.md

 ```

 where $PATH is the path to a folder that contains a pair of FAST.GZ files following a *{1,2}.f*q.gz regex convention, and
 $PATH_TO_MANIFEST_FILE is the path to the FASTA file putting together the list of target sequences.
+Those paths do not need to be absolute paths.

 ## Running Tests